mmumby/final-project/README.md

 # Lettuce Share

-Lettuce share is a community network centered around minimizing food waste.
+Lettuce share is a community network centred around minimizing food waste.

 App built using:
 * Ruby on Rails for the back and frontend.